 Which schools send the highest percentage of graduates to elite consulting firms?
 Which have the strongest resources for entrepreneurship?
-Consulting MBA program rankings and our Best Business Schools For series can help you get oriented and identify the schools that are most likely to position you to accomplish your post-MBA goals.
+Consulting MBA program rankings, too, can help you get oriented and identify the schools that are most likely to position you to accomplish your post-MBA goals.

 Of course, you’ll also be spending two years on a school’s campus and in its larger city, so lifestyle considerations should absolutely be factored in as well.

 What kind of “mix” should you aim for with your school list?

 Many candidates find it valuable to classify schools into three buckets: reach schools, realistic schools and safety schools.

-- Reach schools are those where your GPA and/or GMAT score, or other elements of your profile, may fall below that of current students (as published in the program’s class profile)
+- Reach schools are those where your GPA and/or GMAT/GRE score, or other elements of your profile, may fall below that of current students (as published in the program’s class profile)